chadmichel/Korben/README.md

 #Any dependencies?

 JQuery, Korben uses JQuery's deferred library.
+[JQuery Deferred] (http://api.jquery.com/category/deferred-object/)

 #Are there any unit tests?

 Of course there are (or is it 'is'?).
 To run the unit tests you will need to have something running that can host the files.
 I use [node] (http://nodejs.org/) for that.
 You could host the unit tests in any web server, but it must be a web server.
 IndexedDB will not work against a file:// based path.

+At the time of this writting there are 22 unit tests, all passing.
+To run them (as I do) fire up node (node app.js).
+Then navigate to localhost:3000.
+That will run all the unit tests.

+Unit tests are contained in two JavaScript files.
+* [smoke tests] (public/javascripts/smoketests.js)
+* [error tests] (public/javascripts/errortests.js)

+Unit tests were written using [QUnit] (http://qunitjs.com/).

 #How to use?